clearlyTHUYDOAN/ama/README.md

 ## What made you stand out as a bootcamp grad?

 ## What should I do to increase my chances of getting hired?

+## How do you maintain code-life balance as a junior dev?